Call Us TODAY on 020 3588 4240

 The High Court Enforcement Officers Regulations 2004

 Individuals seeking enforcement officer authorisation must comply with these Regulations, which are set out in the Courts Act 2003.
 Applicants should be aware of district boundaries specified by Schedule 1 and that references to the Lord Chancellor include any person acting on his behalf as outlined in Schedule 7.
 Additionally, writs of execution do not pertain to a writ of sequestration or matters concerning ecclesiastical property.
 These regulations define the requirements for those seeking to become enforcement officers.
 An application must be made and approved by the Lord Chancellor, or someone acting on their behalf, in order to qualify.
 Further qualifications dictate that a writ of execution is not included amongst sequestration nor with the ecclesiastical property.
+In order to ensure writs of execution are carried out with due diligence, England and Wales have been divided into 104 districts according to their respective postal areas.

-Residential landlords and agents
+Residential Landlords and Agents

 The process of evicting a tenant can be difficult, but it’s not impossible.
 You will need to follow the proper channels and steps in order for your residential property manager or landlord-tenant relationship never to break down again!
 The High Court is the quickest way to get back into your property once you have been evicted.
+The four steps to a residential eviction are often complex and ever-changing.
+You should seek reputable legal advice, as it is crucial that you follow all legislation regarding the property in question because an improper procedure can lead your landlord to a merry dance with law enforcement officers!

 • You must serve a notice to end your tenancy in the right way.
 The first step is preparing and personally delivering it, which you should do with care because this could be considered an important document for both parties involved!